jackadam1981/ChromeEc/docs/zephyr/zephyr_shim.md

-Now that Google has joined [Zephyr OS](https://www.zephyrproject.org/), the EC team is moving toward it instead of platform/ec code on embedded controllers for future Chrome OS devices.
+Now that Google has joined [Zephyr OS](https://www.zephyrproject.org/), the EC team is moving toward it instead of platform/ec code on embedded controllers for future ChromeOS devices.
 See the
 [originally proposed idea](https://goto.google.com/cros-ec-rtos) and a more specific [Zephyr process doc](https://goto.google.com/zephyr-structure) of what future development on Zephyr will look like.